View your Shopping Cart

 G = 2007

-Therefore 1428 A. H. is equivalent to year 2007 A. D., which shows that the Hodgson's formula is correct.
+Therefore 1428 A. H. is equivalent to year 2007 A. D., the year this webpage was written, which shows that the Hodgson's formula is correct.

 a) Conversion of 1028 A. H. to Gregorian year :-